Eje Cafetero

 Getting Around

 Each city has its own local bus system (1,800-2,500 COP per ride).
 Pereira has the Megabus BRT system.
 For inter-city travel, buses between all three cities run every 15-30 minutes from their respective terminals.
 Taxis are cheap — a cross-city ride in Pereira costs about 8,000-12,000 COP ($2.20-3.30 USD).
-InDriver works in Pereira; in Manizales and Armenia, street taxis are the norm.
+InDriver works in Pereira (see our rideshare guide for setup tips); in Manizales and Armenia, street taxis are the norm.
 For Salento and other towns, colectivos (shared Willys jeeps) leave from Armenia's terminal.

 Finding an Apartment